 Rates

 The estimated rate for firm service through the capacity described in this open season is shown below.
-The unit rate has been calculated assuming a twenty year project life based on the average of the first three years cost of service, and assumes that the capacity offered during this open season will be fully subscribed for twenty years.
+The unit rate has been calculated assuming a twenty year project life based on the average of the first three years' cost of service, and assumes that the capacity offered during this open season will be fully subscribed for twenty years.
 [Calypso is willing to consider a term differentiated rated for shippers requesting less than twenty years of service.]
 The rates to be filed in Calypso’s certificate application to FERC may vary from those shown here as a result of further refinements of estimated costs of constructing and operating the Calypso Facilities and the level of capacity subscribed.

 Estimated Maximum Reservation Rate